-- 10.3.1 Plans for construction and remodeling of a public accommodation facility which are submitted to the Health Authority must be reviewed within a reasonable time frame unless the applicant and the Health Authority agree upon a specific time period agreed upon in advance with the submitting public accommodation facility's management. - 10.3.2 Construction or remodeling of a public accommodation facility may not begin until authorized by the Health Authority.
+Plans for construction and remodeling of a public accommodation facility which are submitted to the Health Authority must be reviewed within a time frame agreed upon in advance with the submitting public accommodation facility's management.

-10.4 Exemption of existing facilities and equipment from design construction requirements

-If any facility or equipment being used by the responsible person or his or her designee of a public accommodation facility one year from the implementation date of these Regulations does not meet the requirements for design and construction established in this section, the operator is exempted from those requirements and may continue to use the facility or equipment if Equipment in use and compliant at the time these Regulations are revised will be considered compliant so long as it is in good repair, is capable of being cleaned and maintained in a sanitary condition, and does not create a health hazard, safety hazard, or nuisance condition.
+10.4 Exemption of existing facilities and equipment from design construction requirements If any facility or equipment being used by the responsible person or his or her designee of a public accommodation facility one year from the implementation date of these Regulations does not meet the requirements for design and construction established in this section, the operator is exempted from those requirements and may continue to use the facility or equipment if it is in good repair, is capable of being cleaned and maintained in a sanitary condition, and does not create a health hazard, safety hazard, or nuisance condition.

-Section 11 -INSPECTIONS Inspections
+Section 11 INSPECTIONS